 Secure PaymentOur Family team can help you with all aspects of international law.
 Our solicitors have experience advising on legal matters in multiple international jurisdictions.

 Child arrangements may also need to take account of holidays abroad, longer periods abroad in addition to relocation.
-The firm can advise on arrangements that need to put in place before children are taken abroad.
+Our team of international law solicitors can advise on arrangements that need to be put in place before children are taken abroad.

-The firm has developed a niche in Anglo-Swedish matters over many years and regularly accepts instructions from Swedish nationals.
+At BBS Law, we have developed a niche in Anglo-Swedish matters over many years and regularly accept instructions from Swedish nationals.

 Mediation and arbitration are good alternative out of court solutions to litigation disputes, which ensure that the process can be kept confidential, more amicable as well as more streamlined.